 Palliative and end of life care

-Teaches across a variety of subjects within the School of Care Sciences, is a module manager, a personal tutor, a link lecturer and a Dementia Champion, helping the university to become more dementia friendly.
+Teaches across a variety of subjects within the School of Care Sciences, is a module manager, a personal tutor, a link lecturer and a Dementia Champion.

 Varied experience in clinical practice spanning more than a decade.
-Initially worked as a staff nurse at an Assessment & Treatment Unit, then as a Community Learning Disability Nurse, before moving into Older Adult Mental Health Services as the first Specialist Nurse Young Onset Dementia covering the whole of Aneurin Bevan University Health Board (ABUHB).
+Initially worked as a staff nurse at an Assessment & Treatment Unit, then as a Community Learning Disability Nurse, before moving into Older Adult Mental Health Services as the first Specialist Nurse Young Onset Dementia, covering the whole of Aneurin Bevan University Health Board (ABUHB).
 Last clinical post was as a Health Liaison Nurse (Learning Disabilities) and founder member of the ABUHB Health Liaison Team.
-Liaison role was 50% clinical and 50% training, to raise awareness of general hospital staff in meeting the needs of patients with learning disabilities.
+Liaison role was 50% clinical and 50% training, to reduce health inequalities for patients with learning disabilities, through developing the knowledge and skills of general hospital staff to effectively meet their needs.

 Specialist Lead (Learning Disabilities) offering specialist input across the faculty regarding learning disabilities.

 Module Manager for 2nd year module, ‘Learning Disabilities – Health Across the Lifespan’ and 3rd year module, ‘Meeting the Complex Needs of People with Learning Disabilities’.